Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/20-ocr.md

 ## More information

 For more information about using the **Azure AI Vision** service to read text, see the [Azure AI Vision documentation](https://docs.microsoft.com/azure/cognitive-services/computer-vision/concept-recognizing-text).

+### Review
+In this lab, you have completed:
+ +  Open the cloned folder in Visual Studio Code.
+ +  Provision a Cognitive Services resource
+ +  Prepare to use the Azure AI Vision SDK
+ +  Use the Read API to read text from an image
+ +  Use the Read API to read text from a document
+ +  Read handwritten text

+## You have successfully completed the lab